SecurityNik/pktIntel/README.md

 File: **capture.py**

-- This script is used to check if TShark is running.
-If TShark is not running, this script can be used to setup continuous monitoring for packets.
+- This script is used to check if TShark, tcpdump or dumpcap is installed.
+This script can be used to setup continuous monitoring for packets.
 - This script has been updated as of December 24, 2021 to now accommodate other capturing tools.
 ---------------------------------------------------
 Found the following capturing tools